 The faculty reserves the right to make curriculum revisions through the Curriculum Committee without prior notice or publication, provided these changes would not lengthen the period of time required to obtain the Funeral Science degree.

-LPN/Paramedic to Registered Nursing Distance Program Students
+LPN/Paramedic to Registered Nursing Students

-Registered Nursing students must meet the standards and requirements for admission to ASUMH prior to applying to the Registered Nursing (RND) program.
-This includes a formal application for admission to ASUMH, covering submission of all required admission credentials.
+Registered Nursing students must meet the standards and requirements for admission to ASUMH.
+This includes a formal application for admission to ASUMH, including the submission of all required admission credentials.
 (See Admission Requirements.)
-Application to the RND program does not guarantee admission.